Above: Neal Merrick Blackwood

 In 1991, Neal Merrick Blackwood formed a business alliance with producer, writer and musician, Jan Pulsford.
 This alliance led to Neal bringing his entire studio facility to Jan’s place of residence which led to producing many various works and projects together for quite some time.
 Neal Merrick Blackwood worked as Composer, Producer, Orchestrator, Arranger, Chief Engineer, Musician, Mix Engineer, Editing/Mastering Engineer, Programmer and Re-programmer with Jan Pulsford under many business titles such as Jan Pulsford, English Valley Music, Music All Music Records, Madame La Pulse Productions and Collecting Dust Records.
 Dennis Byron (Bee Gees) also worked at English Valley Music.
 Rodney Lawson also worked at English Valley Music as an Artist, Musician, Writer, Producer, Engineer and Programmer.
 Jan Pulsford is a wonderful musician/composer and was co-producer, co-writer and former musical partner with Cyndi Lauper.
 Neal and Jan still continue to work together on occasion.
 Neal and Jan worked with such clients as the Grammy Nominated/Multi-Platinum selling rock band Bush, Grammy Award winning Cyndi Lauper, Richard Smallwood, Tim Hinkley, Dennis Byron, Kathleen “Kat” Dyson (of Prince, Mick Jagger, Cyndi Lauper, Seal, etc.), Nigel Pulsford (of band Bush), David Schnaufer, Stephen Seifert, Keki Mingus (Charles Mingus’s daughter), Nashville Symphony, Felicia Collins (of David Bowie, Chic, The Thompson Twins, Madonna, Al Jarreau, David Letterman Show Band “CBS Orchestra”, etc.), Universal Music, Sony Records, BMG Records, Epic Records, Trauma Records, Atmosphere Records, etc.

-During that time, Neal Merrick Blackwood formed Merrick Music, Inc. near “Music Row” in Nashville, Tennessee.
+Neal Merrick Blackwood formed Merrick Music, Inc. near “Music Row” in Nashville, Tennessee.
 Neal Merrick Blackwood is the owner of Merrick Music as well as being the company’s primary producer, orchestrator, composer, contractor, arranger, musician and chief engineer.
 Merrick Music has operated as a music production facility producing recordings for artists under development, producing records for recording artists on major and independent record labels, composing/scoring soundtracks, etc. Merrick Music has had a wide variety of clients over the years.
 Some of the artists that have worked out of Merrick Music are: Spacecraft, Alison Krauss, Randy Travis, The Semantics, Mac Gayden, Mandy Barnett, Eugene Chadbourne, Bill Demain, Disney, Robin Eaton, Ben Folds, Willie Nelson, Tom Astor, Demetrius “Sir Jam” Ross, Bryan White, Gwil Owen, Bill Lloyd, Robert Earl Keen, Essra Mohawk, Laurie Webb, Aashid Himons, Sonny Landreth, Townes Van Zandt, Wesley Plass, Mitch Malloy, Casey Beathard, Lance Cowan, The Cox Family, Victoria Shaw, Universal Music, Liberty Records, Sun Records, RCA Records, Warner Bros.
 Records, Sony Records, Capitol Records, Asylum Records, Rounder Records, MCA Records, Winter Harvest Records and many more.
 People that have been employed at Merrick Music include: Jason Stelluto (Producer, management, booking, engineer, A&R, etc.), Eddie Gore (Producer, A&R, booking, musician, management, engineer, programmer, etc.), Carrie Linn (Studio Manager, artist, etc.), Leslie Hermsdorfer (Office Assistant), Nanette Malher (Artist, Studio Manager, A&R, etc.), Dee Barrett (Studio Manager, who was the former Studio Manager for Chick Corea), Dulcy Martinez-White (Studio Manager, A&R, etc.), James Cannon (Attorney and Legal Affairs), Lisa Cotterman (Office Assistant).
 Clark Hagan was Chief Technical Engineer who refurbished the Neve console and did the final wiring with the aid of RCA Records legendary recording engineer, Bill Porter.
 Other wiring was done by Jim Kaiser (Of the Nashville Audio Engineering Society, etc.) and his tech team.
 Bryan Talbot was briefly a partner as well as offering his production, engineering, A&R and programming skills.
 Merrick Music Nashville Studio A: Featured a state of the art recording facility designed by world renowned studio designer Steve Durr (Steve Durr Designs), Avid Pro Tools™ HD Ultimate, Studer A827 24-track 2″ analog tape machine, Studer D827 48-track digital tape machine (Special thanks to Joe Bean), Mitsubishi X850 32-track digital tape machine with Apogee filters, Lexicon 480L, Lexicon 224L, Lexicon PCM 70, Lexicon 300L, Lexicon PCM 42 Delay, TC Electronics 2290 Delay, Millennia HV-3D-8, BAE 312 mic pres, Telefunken V72s, Telefunken V76Ms, 4- Langevin AM-5116-Bs, API 560Bs, API 550Bs, API 550As, 2-Urei 1176LNs, Teletronix LA2A, 3-Tubetech CL1Bs, full-range Steve Durr Designs custom TAD component main monitors with wooden horns and 15″ woofers, Yamaha NS10Ms, KRK Systems E8T Expose monitoring system with subwoofer, Neve 8038 custom console 32x16x24, 4-Neve 2254/A compressor/limiters, 3- Neve EMT Plate remote controllers, 39 PPM Meters, 10 effects sends, “Imagine Sound” Moreme 6 mix headphone system, “Perfect Connections” headphone system, various modern cutting edge and vintage audio equipment.
 The Neve 8038 was sold to Walter Sear of Sear Sound in NY.
 Studio B: Featured a TAC Scorpion II 32x8x16 console, Yamaha NS10Ms, Urei 809As, Mogami wiring by “Perfect Connections,” Moses & Mitchell 96 point TT patchbay, etc.

 Neal Merrick Blackwood and Merrick Music worked in conjunction with Steve Hennig and Steve Durr’s Imagine Sound Studios (Formerly located in the same building as Merrick Music) to include production and engineering services, as well as aid in the daily operation of the Imagine Sound Studios facilities.
 Imagine Sound featured a vintage API console which came out of Nashville’s famous RCA Studios.
 That console is now located at Ray Benson’s Bismeaux Studios in Austin, Texas.
 Some of the artists that worked out of Imagine Sound Studios were: David Gates (Bread), Deana Carter, Pam Tillis, John Gorka, Charlie McCoy, Tanya Tucker, Bryan White, Randy Travis, Crystal Gayle, Will Rambeaux, Lee Roy Parnell, Emmylou Harris, Garth Brooks, Take 6, Ivan Neville, Brent Rowan, The Jordanaires, Donna McElroy, David Meece, Ray Benson and Asleep at the Wheel, Doobie Brothers, Peter Cetera, Ben Folds, Camille Harrison, Alison Krauss, The Cox Family, Demetrius “Sir Jam” Ross, Jimmy Collins, Mandy Barnett, Aashid Himons, Tracy Nelson, Townes Van Zandt, Patty Loveless, Eddie Shaver, Jan Pulsford, Bill Monroe, Dolly Parton, Robin Fordham, Bob Woodruff, The Memphis Horns, Trisha Yearwood, Mac Gayden, Corrine Champigny, Nanette Malher, Radney Foster, Bill Lloyd, Suzy Bogguss, Gary Nicholson, Claire Lynch, The Lynns, Victoria Shaw, Larry Weiss, Stephanie Davis, Martha Carson, Marcus Hummon, Martina McBride, Windham Hill Records, Discovery Records, Liberty Records, Warner Bros Records, Arista Records, Sony Records, MCA Records, etc.